open/close all folders

 - Ice Queen: She defrosts a bit.

 - Invincible Heroine: She almost never takes any real damage when compared to other characters, up to and including Michael who is supposed to be the ultimate fusion of the two species and was briefly killed before resurrecting, and Alexander Corvinus, from whom she gets upgraded to the point that Michael's hybrid state may as well have been a child's toy compared to Selene's power being equivalent to creating Superman in a lab.
 She's virtually unstoppable to begin with just in the first film.
-It just snowballs on from there as she's pretty much a God by the time of the fourth film.
+It just snowballs on from there as she's pretty much a God by the time of Awakening.

 - Lady of War: Who said gunslinging can't be elegant?